-Once you have placed an asset into a Trust, it is the Trustee’s duty to care for that property and follow the Trust’s terms as to investments.
+Once you have placed an asset into a Trust, it is the Trustee’s duty to care for that property.
+This responsibility includes following the Trust’s terms as to investments.
 For example, if you contribute $100,000.00 into your trust, the Trustee should then examine the Trust’s terms to determine what is a reasonable way to invest that money.
 Once invested, the trust will have income, such as interest or dividends.

 A “Simple Trust” will demand the distribution of all income.
-A “Complex Trust” will allow the Trustee to have the discretion to either distribute the income or to hold the income within the trust.
-The word complex means that the trustee has more discretion, not that the trust’s terms are more complicated.
-A tax return for a Simple Trust will show that all income has passed out to the beneficiary, where a tax return for a Complex Trust might indicate that some income stayed in the trust, so the trust pays the income tax due.
+A “Complex Trust” gives the Trustee discretion to either distribute the income or to hold the income within the trust.
+The word complex means that the trustee has more discretion, rather than the trust’s terms are more complicated.
+A tax return for a Simple Trust will show that all income passed out to the beneficiary.
+In contrast, a tax return for a Complex Trust might indicate that some income stayed in the trust.
+If the income stayed in the trust, the trust pays the income tax due.

-I would need to know more about your situation to advise you about which type of trust is a better fit for you.
-Both types have advantages and disadvantages, and with more information, I could help you decide which is better for your beneficiary.
+Both types of trusts are excellent tools depending on the given facts.
+Both types have advantages and disadvantages.
+And, with more information, I could help you decide which is better for your beneficiary.

 Wills, Trusts, Probate, and Estate Litigation it’s all we do!